shopping for the perfect gift for a colored pencil lover can be tricky

-You don't need to live in a dimly lit cave to require a good desk lamp.
+You don't need to live in a deep dark cave to make good use of a desk lamp.

 But not just any old lamp will do.
-The color of the light waves matters a great deal when one colors.
+The color of the light waves emitted matters a great deal when coloring.

 It used to be that most household light bulbs gave off a slightly yellow light.
 Now with CFLs and LEDs, we're dealing with bluish lights.
 Neither gives you the full spectrum kind of light we get during full natural daylight.

 A coloring project that was colored at noon by a window is going to look odd at 8pm under your lamp due to the change in the light qualities.
 This is why I always color under a full spectrum OttLight, even at high noon on a sunny day in August.
 If I'm coloring, the light is on.
 Consistency of light color as you work through a project is one of those little keys to excellence that many crafters fail to consider.

 OttLight Slimline Lamp is space saving as it folds down when not in use and it has two points of adjustment – a rotating shade and articulating shaft that allows for easy positioning.